 At the meeting, the Selectboard reviewed Town Administrator Carlo Pilgrim’s proposal for having a town credit card issued to three department heads.
 The board ultimately decided to issue one to Johnson alone.

 He said it would only be used for gas in the cruisers and in-house only.
 That meant for purchases that need a card.
-Before gaining approval to get a card, Johnson and other officers used their own then got reimbursed.

 "I just think it’s wrong that they have to put out money when they’re going some place to benefit the town or on police business.
 They get reimbursed and then all of a sudden are in credit card debt," said the chief.
 "I’m hearing more and more that a lot of departments have it."